Spain to take some migrants on Open Arms ship, says Italy

 The office of Italian Prime Minister Giuseppe Conte said on Thursday that Spain had expressed willingness to take some of the migrants once they had disembarked.

+Openly challenging the League leader, who has so far dictated Italy’s immigration policy, Elisabetta Trenta said defying the court was illegal and added that “politics must not lose its humanity.”

+Hollywood star Richard Gere visited the Open Arms last week and urged the Italian government to stop “demonising people” and allow the boat to disembark.

-The Spanish government declined to comment but daily El Pais said three unnamed government sources had confirmed Spain’s willingness to take in some of the migrants.
+The Spanish government declined to comment, but daily El Pais said three unnamed government sources had confirmed Madrid’s willingness to take in some of the migrants.

 The newspaper said the exact number that Spain would take had yet to be determined, under a broader deal in which France, Germany and others would also take part.

-Spain could end up taking in more than 10 percent of the rescuees, El Pais said, without naming its source.

-A spokeswoman for the charity said on Thursday that the ship, also called Open Arms, was anchored five miles (eight km) off the Italian island of Lampedusa.
+The charity’s spokeswoman said the ship was anchored five miles (eight km) off Lampedusa.

 Open Arms’ founder Oscar Camps told reporters on Wednesday that the NGO would request medical evacuation for all those on board once the vessel was in Italian waters.

-Reporting by Ingrid Melander and Mark Bendeich and Gavin Jones in Rome
+Reporting by Ingrid Melander and Mark Bendeich and Gavin Jones in Rome; editing by John Stonestreet